core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Resource Types {#iana-rt}

-IANA is asked to enter the following values from the table {{fig-CoAP-Pubsub-Resource-Types}} in the "Resource Type (rt=) Link Target Attribute Values" registry within the "Constrained Restful Environments (CoRE) Parameters" registry group.
+IANA is asked to enter the following values from the table {{tab-CoAP-Pubsub-Resource-Types}} in the "Resource Type (rt=) Link Target Attribute Values" registry within the "Constrained Restful Environments (CoRE) Parameters" registry group.
 Reference should always be RFC-XXXX.

 | Value          | Description                                    |
 |----------------|------------------------------------------------|